BC Šiauliai: Decline and the return of Antanas Sireika (2016–2023)

 Over the next to seasons, 2018-2019 and 2019–2020, Šiauliai did not have the same amounts of success.
 Team leaders like Birutis, Sabeckis and Zeisloft left the team. Šiauliai finished last in 2019, though did improve in 2020, finishing in 8th place.
 Many players, like Karolis Lukošiūnas, Ignas Vaitkus, Rokas Gustys and Evaldas Šaulys, moved on to top teams in the LKL after successful individual seasons with Šiauliai.
-In the 2020-2021 season, Šiauliai, led by LKL season MVP Elvar Már Friðriksson, Andy Van Vliet, Arminas Urbutis, Kaspars Bērziņš, Martynas Varnas and veteran Mindaugas Lukauskis, finished 7th in the LKL.
+In the 2020–2021 season, Šiauliai, led by LKL season MVP Elvar Már Friðriksson, Andy Van Vliet, Arminas Urbutis, Kaspars Bērziņš, Martynas Varnas and veteran Mindaugas Lukauskis, finished 7th in the LKL.
 Friðriksson in particular had many great performances for Šiauliai.

-The 2021-2022 season was the return among the LKL elite for Šiauliai.
-Coach Sireika remained with the team, and the team, lead by Jon Elmore, managed to reach the LKL semifinals for the first time since the 2011-2012 season, by defeating CBet Jonava 3-1 in the first round of the LKL playoffs.
-In the semifinals, Šiauliai lost to Rytas Vilnius 1-3 in the semifinals, but not before giving the best fight they can to the team that later won the LKL championship.
-Playing in the bronze medal series, Šiauliai faced Žalgiris Kaunas, who missed the LKL finals for the first time in LKL history, and lost the series 0-4. Šiauliai also reached the semifinals of the King Mindaugas Cup for the first time since the 2014-2015 season, and was runner-up in the newly established 2021–22 European North Basketball League, where Šiauliai lost to Anwil Włocławek in the finals.
+The 2021–2022 season was the return among the LKL elite for Šiauliai.
+Coach Sireika remained with the team, and the team, led by Jon Elmore, managed to reach the LKL semifinals for the first time since the 2011–2012 season, by defeating CBet Jonava 3–1 in the first round of the LKL playoffs.
+In the semifinals, Šiauliai lost to Rytas Vilnius 1–3 in the semifinals, but not before giving the best fight they can to the team that later won the LKL championship.
+Playing in the bronze medal series, Šiauliai faced Žalgiris Kaunas, who missed the LKL finals for the first time in LKL history, and lost the series 0–4. Šiauliai also reached the semifinals of the King Mindaugas Cup for the first time since the 2014–2015 season, beating the heavily favored BC Juventus team coached by long time player of Šiauliai, Žydrūnas Urbonas, in the quarterfinals, and was runner-up in the newly established 2021–22 European North Basketball League, where Šiauliai lost to Anwil Włocławek in the finals.